Why the Krugerrand Is the King of Gold Bullion Coins

 The Krugerrand was first minted in 1967.
 The South African coin encouraged the private ownership of gold.
 Unlike other bullion coins, the Krugerrand was given the status of currency or legal tender.
 As a result, it was minted in a copper-gold alloy to be durable.

 This copper-gold alloyed coin has been incredibly successful on the market, both yesterday and today.
 Customers can find Krugerrands priced lower than most other government-minted gold coins.
 It is also helpful that Krugerrands are widely recognized, with over 46 million ounces of Krugerrand gold sold to date.

 Over the past five decades, production of Krugerrands has varied for political reasons.
 The Krugerrand accounted for 90 percent of the global gold market in 1980.
 During this year, South Africa also introduced smaller sizes to buy, with half ounce, quarter ounce, and tenth ounce gold coins becoming available.

 Currently the Krugerrand remains the most actively traded gold bullion coin on the international market.
-Competitors such as the American Gold Eagle and the Gold Canadian Maple Leaf still fall short of the Krugerrand.
+Competitors such as American Gold Eagles and the Gold Canadian Maple Leaf still fall short of the Krugerrand.
 More South African Krugerrands have been minted and circulated than any other gold bullion coins.

 The Controversial Krugerrand

 Minted from the Rand Refinery beginning in 1967, by the 1970s, Krugerands became the top choice for savvy gold investors.
 An investor who understood the value of precious metals such as silver, gold, palladium and platinum soon recognized the growing popularity of the Krugerrand.